06 September 2022, 4 min read

 As markets evolve, and marketing tries to keep up, it’s easy to be overwhelmed by new, shiny digital channels, and act on the feeling that you need to pile on tactics to be seen and heard.

 Many companies focus on the ‘doing’ of marketing activity without having any cohesive strategy to guide it all.
-So often this undirected activity continues year after year without any real ROI measurement.
+So often this undirected activity continues year after year without any real measurement of success.

 Un-purposeful marketing consists of many activities, ideas, promotions, events and ads – all disconnected from the business’ ‘why’, untethered from its culture.
 Purposeful marketing, on the other hand, reflects who you are and what you want to be known for, intentionally and unwaveringly.
 Purposeful marketing allows you to be distinctive and different by being clear about the difference you make.

 As a result, purposeful marketing needs fewer tactics for greater success.
 Through focused investigation, brand and marketing strategies emerge naturally from your culture and values, to align and connect with ideal customers and partners.
 You’re able to build a thriving business by delivering value.
 You retain the right employees through shared values and ambitions.
-And your marketing efforts are focused, strategic, distinct and effective, so you chase less and accomplish more.
+And your marketing efforts are focused, strategic, distinct, and effective, so you chase less and accomplish more.
+Sometimes less really is more!